Oliver Wolcott Jr.

 Oliver Wolcott Jr. (January 11, 1760 – June 1, 1833) was an American politician and judge.
 He was the second United States Secretary of the Treasury, a judge of the United States Circuit Court for the Second Circuit, and the 24th Governor of Connecticut.
-His life spanned from working in Connecticut, followed by the U.S. federal government in the Department of Treasury, before returning to Connecticut where he spent his life before his death.
+His adult life began with working in Connecticut, followed by participating in the U.S. federal government in the Department of Treasury, before returning to Connecticut, where he spent his life before his death.
 Throughout his time in politics, Wolcott's political views shifted from Federalist, to Toleration, and finally Jacksonian.
 Oliver Wolcott Jr. is the son to Oliver Wolcott Sr., part of the Griswold-Wolcott family.

 Early life

 Born on January 11, 1760, in Litchfield, Connecticut Colony, British America, Wolcott served in the Continental Army from 1777 to 1779, during the American Revolutionary War, then graduated from Yale University in 1778, where he was a member of Brothers in Unity and read law in 1781.

 Oliver Wolcott Jr. and the Wolcott family were part of the Standing Order in Connecticut.
 This was a small group of families that were the elite members of Connecticut society, influencing politics, religion, and social power.
 John Adams compared them to the aristocracy of Connecticut.
 Wolcott Jr. developed his own sense of beliefs that differed from the Standing Order and was more inclusive of the general population in Connecticut.